sonic-net/SONiC/doc/srv6/srv6_static_config_hld.md

     }
 ```

-Since SONiC and SAI do not have full support for every SRv6 behaviors, we plan to add supported SRv6 behaviors in the system gradually.
+We plan to support the staic configurations of the SRv6 behaviors in the system gradually.
 The current list of supported SRv6 behaviors allowed to be define in CONFIG_DB is as follows:

 | Alias | SRv6 Behaviors |